 Programming costs consist primarily of costs paid to programmers for basic, premium, digital, video on demand and pay-per-view programming.
 Regulatory, connectivity and produced content costs represent payments to franchise and regulatory authorities, costs directly related to providing Internet, video and voice services as well as payments for sports, local and news content produced by the Company.
-Included in regulatory, connectivity and produced content costs is content acquisition costs for the Los Angeles Lakers' basketball games and Los Angeles Dodgers' baseball games, which are recorded as games are exhibited over the contract period.
+Included in regulatory, connectivity and produced content costs for the Los Angeles Lakers' basketball games and Los Angeles Dodgers' baseball games, which are recorded as games are exhibited over the contract period.
 Costs to service customers include costs related to field operations, network operations and customer care for the Company's residential and small and medium business customers, including internal and third-party labor for the non-capitalizable portion of installations, service and repairs, maintenance, bad debt expense, billing and collection, occupancy and vehicle costs.
 Marketing costs represent the costs of marketing to current and potential commercial and residential customers including labor costs.
 Mobile costs represent costs associated with the Company's mobile service such as device and service costs, marketing, sales and commissions, retail stores, personnel costs and taxes, among others.
-Other includes corporate overhead, advertising sales expenses, indirect costs associated with the Company's enterprise business customers and regional sports and news networks, property tax and insurance expense and stock compensation expense, among others.
+Other includes corporate overhead, advertising sales expenses, indirect costs associated with the Company's networks, property tax and insurance expense and stock compensation expense, among others.

-12. Other Operating Expenses, Net
+13. Other Operating Expenses, Net